 #4 You Can't Work Anymore

 What?
-Now Social Security is like disability insurance or something?
-Just not being able to work or not working by choice is certainly not an excuse to take Social Security early.
+Now, Social Security is like disability insurance or something?
+Not being able to work or not working by choice is certainly not an excuse to take Social Security early.
 At that point, the question is: do you live off your savings and delay Social Security, or do you take Social Security and let your savings grow?
 The right answer here is to delay Social Security.
 Now, if you have no savings and you cannot work and your alternative is to starve to death before you ever get to age 70, then sure, you'll have to take Social Security early.
-Like many Americans, you have failed at the retirement savings game, and you are exactly the reason why we have a Social Security program at all.
+Like many Americans, you have failed at the retirement savings game, and you are exactly the reason why we have a Social Security program.
 It's supposed to be a safety net, so folks like you don't have to eat Alpo and sleep in a cardboard box.
 Go ahead and take it early.

 #5 You're Only Working Part-Time